raviqqe/doc/pen-lang/implementing-perceus-reference-counting-gc.md

 #### Hash map insertion/update

-The map update benchmark includes the time taken by insertion too for map initialization.
+The map update benchmark includes the time taken by insertion for map initialization as well.

 - A number of entries: 100,000
 - Key type: 64-bit floating point number